mistakenot/AkkaExchange/readme.md

 That aside, there are a few nice-to-dos that I would like to find time to tie up.
 Many of these are tied to the "Lessons Learnt" section.
 - [ ] Figure out what a [`ICommandHandler`](AkkaExchange/ICommandHandler.cs) should really look like.
 Is it appropriate to return errors here?
 Should you provide the new State alongside the Event?
 - [ ] Better improve the consistency charactistics of the system.
 There are currently many oppotunities to screw your state up.
-- [ ] Develop client to be a bit more mature and fully featured, showing charts for price, volume, order history etc.
+- [x] Develop client to be a bit more mature and fully featured, showing charts for price, volume, order history etc.
 - [ ] Rewrite core domain code in pure F#.
 (See below.)
 - [ ] Connect it to a database for persistent sessions.
 Maybe also add auth for web clients.
-- [ ] Tidy up stream implementations; get rid of hacky internal Observable/Subject code and use the Akka.NET native `ISubscriber` and `IPublisher` interfaces.
+- [x] Tidy up stream implementations; get rid of hacky internal Observable/Subject code and use the Akka.NET native `ISubscriber` and `IPublisher` interfaces.
 - [ ] Better error handling for failed order execution.
 In fact, better error handling everywhere.

 # Lessons Learnt
 ## Functional Programming
-The style of coding that you end up getting pushed towards would look quite strange to someone who has only ever done Object-Orientated Programming.
+The style of coding that you end up getting pushed towards would look quite strange if you're mostly used to Object-Orientated Programming.
 One set of examples are the classes that implement [`IState`](AkkaExchange/IState.cs).
 Here's an example from the [`ClientState`](AkkaExchange/Client/ClientState.cs) class:
 ````
 public class ClientState : Message, IState<ClientState>
 {